-The ‘spices' were burned, infused into carrier oils, and even crudely distilled.
-This crude distillation produced something similar to what we nowadays call hydrosols, which contain minute amounts of the essential oil from the distillation process.
+The ‘spices’ were burned, infused into carrier oils, and even crudely distilled.
+This crude distillation produced something similar to what we now call hydrosols, which contain minute amounts of the essential oil from the distillation process.

 Today, thanks to pioneers such as Gattefosse, we really do have essential oil extraction down to a science, and we’re learning more all the time.

-Herbal Preparations vs. Essential Oils
+Herbal Oils vs. Essential Oils

 There is no doubt that the ancients realized the fragrance was something more than just pleasant.
 Such was the confidence in the therapeutic power of aromas that, at one point, the entire prevailing theory of disease centered around bad and good smells!
 (5)

-So when we talk about aromatherapy essential oils being used from ancient times – for example, in the Bible, when fragrant offerings were commanded and incense was to be burned – it's true in that the essential oils were present and utilizing the fragrance was the intended result.
+So when we talk about essential oils being used from ancient times – for example, in the Bible, when fragrant offerings were commanded and incense was to be burned – it’s true in that the essential oils were present and utilizing the fragrance was the intended result.